timescale/docs/timescaledb/how-to-guides/migrate-data/index.md

 <highlight type="warning">
 Before you begin migrating data, ensure you have enough free disk space.
-In most cases, you require free space of at least one and a half times the size of the original data and any indexes.
+In most cases, you require free space of at least 1.5 times the size of the original data and any indexes.
 </highlight>